 What is it: Dragon Ball GT

-Dragon Ball GT begins with Goku's return to his childlike state due to an accidental wish made with the Black Dragon Balls.
-These spheres are different from the traditional ones, as they are spread throughout the universe and, if they are not reunited within a year, the planet where the wish was fulfilled will be destroyed.
-Goku, along with Trunks and Pan, embarks on a journey through space to recover the Black Dragon Balls and save Earth.
-During this adventure, they face several enemies and challenges, including the villain Baby, who becomes a significant threat by possessing the bodies of other characters and trying to dominate the universe.
+Dragon Ball GT begins with Goku's return to his childhood state due to an accidental wish made with the Black Dragon Balls.
+These balls are different from traditional ones in that they are scattered throughout the universe, and if they are not gathered within a year, the planet where the wish was granted will be destroyed.
+Goku, along with Trunks and Pan, embarks on a journey through space to retrieve the Black Dragon Balls and save Earth.
+During this adventure, they face various enemies and challenges, including the villain Baby, who becomes a significant threat by possessing the bodies of other characters and attempting to dominate the universe.

-One of the most notable aspects of Dragon Ball GT is the introduction of new transformations for Saiyans.
-The most iconic of these is Super Saiyan 4, a form that combines the raw power of the Oozaru (giant ape) with the human form.
-Goku and Vegeta are the only characters to achieve this transformation, which is characterized by a significant increase in power, black hair and red eyes.
+One of the most notable aspects of Dragon Ball GT is the introduction of new transformations for the Saiyans.
+The most iconic of these is Super Saiyan 4, a form that combines the raw power of the Great Ape (giant ape) with human form.
+Goku and Vegeta are the only characters to achieve this transformation, which is characterized by a significant increase in power, black hair, and red eyes.
 The Super Saiyan 4 transformation is one of the most memorable elements of the series and continues to be a point of discussion among fans of the franchise.
-Additionally, Dragon Ball GT also features the fusion of Goku and Vegeta into Super Saiyan 4 Gogeta, one of the most powerful and popular fusions in the series.
+Additionally, Dragon Ball GT also introduces the fusion of Goku and Vegeta into Super Saiyan 4 Gogeta, one of the most powerful and popular fusions in the series.

-Although Dragon Ball GT has received mixed reviews, especially compared to Dragon Ball Z, the series has its merits and a dedicated fanbase.
+Although Dragon Ball GT received mixed reviews, especially compared to Dragon Ball Z, the series has its merits and a dedicated fanbase.
 Many appreciate the series for its different approach, focusing more on space adventures and less on intense battles on Earth.
-The series is also praised for its animation and character designs, which continue Toei Animation's tradition of high quality.
-Additionally, Dragon Ball GT contributed to the expansion of the Dragon Ball universe, introducing new concepts and characters that continue to influence the franchise to this day.
+The series is also praised for its animation and character design, which continue Toei Animation's tradition of high quality.
+Furthermore, Dragon Ball GT contributed to the expansion of the Dragon Ball universe, introducing new concepts and characters that continue to influence the franchise today.

-Dragon Ball GT may not be canon in the strictest sense, as it wasn't directly created by Akira Toriyama, but its influence and impact on the Dragon Ball franchise is undeniable.
-The series continues to be a topic of discussion among fans, especially in regards to its unique transformations and villains.
+Dragon Ball GT may not be canon in the strict sense, as it was not directly created by Akira Toriyama, but its influence and impact on the Dragon Ball franchise are undeniable.
+The series continues to be a topic of discussion among fans, especially regarding its unique transformations and villains.
 With the release of Dragon Ball Super, many elements of Dragon Ball GT have been reimagined or reinterpreted, but the original series still holds a special place in fans' hearts.
-Dragon Ball GT is an important part of Dragon Ball history and continues to be a series worth exploring for any fan of the franchise.
+Dragon Ball GT is an important part of Dragon Ball history and remains a series worth exploring for any fan of the franchise.